 - Translator (You can get experience on a freelance platform like Gengo but you’ll likely want to find your own work for better pay.)

-- Sensitivity reader/ authenticity reader (Help authors understand their blind spots based on your lived experience.)
+- Sensitivity reader/ authenticity reader (Help authors be more accurate based on your lived experience.)

 - Court reporter or proofreader